signalfx/integrations/collectd-haproxy/README.md

 ### INSTALLATION

-**If you are using the new SmartAgent, see the docs for [the collectd/haproxy monitor](https://github.com/signalfx/signalfx-agent/tree/master/docs/monitors/collectd-haproxy.md) for more information.
-The configuration documentation below may be helpful as well, but consult the SmartAgent repo's docs for the exact schema.**
+**If you are using the new Smart Agent, see the docs for [the collectd/haproxy monitor](https://github.com/signalfx/signalfx-agent/tree/master/docs/monitors/collectd-haproxy.md) for more information.
+The configuration documentation below may be helpful as well, but consult the Smart Agent repo's docs for the exact schema.**

 1. Download the <a target="_blank" href="https://github.com/signalfx/collectd-haproxy">collectd-haproxy-plugin</a> git repo to `/usr/share/collectd/collectd-haproxy`